Fleckism/SecurityPlus/SecurityPlus/6A Certificates and  Certificate Authorities.md

 Certificate templates for Windows Server CA. (Screenshot used with permission from Microsoft.)
 # WEB SERVER CERTIFICATE TYPES

-A server certificate guarantees the identity of e-commerce sites or any sort of website to which users submit data that should be kept confidential.
-One of the problems with public key cryptography and trust models is that anyone can set up a [[PKI]] solution.
+==A server certificate guarantees the identity of e-commerce sites or any sort of website to which users submit data that should be kept confidential.== One of the problems with public key cryptography and trust models is that anyone can set up a [[PKI]] solution.
 It is also simple to register convincing-sounding domain names, such as my-bank-server.foo, where the "real" domain is mybank.foo.
 If users choose to trust a certificate in the naïve belief that simply having a certificate makes a site trustworthy, they could expose themselves to fraud.
 There have also been cases of disreputable sites obtaining certificates from third-party [[CA]]s that are automatically trusted by browsers that apparently validate their identities as financial institutions.

 Differently graded certificates might be used to provide levels of security; for example, an online bank requires higher security than a site that collects marketing data.